Welcome to the Rocky Mountain Chapter of

 June 4, 2024: First Contact: Like People You See in a Dream

 in EventsPresented by Peter Van Arsdale, Ph.D.
 Fjallraven Denver Store, 1510 Platte Street 6:30 PM Free admission, guests welcome (no fee) From a historical exploration perspective, spanning the so-called Age of Discovery, first contacts with previously unknown people have proven fascinating, mystifying, and controversial.
 At times those discovered have been described as “the Other,” “savages,” or “aliens.”
-At […] Explore more…
+At other times, they’ve been described as “giants” or “superhumans.”
+This presentation will feature five such contacts, placing each in an anthropological context.
+Peter Van Arsdale’s first contact will include film footage of the men he and his team encountered exactly 50 years ago.
+The evocative phrase “Like… Explore more…

 -